NexPlugs/pl_flow/README.md

 - **StateFlow<T>**: holds a current value and emits updates to listeners
 - **SharedFlow<T>**: multicast/event stream with replay and buffer control
 - **FlowBuilder**: tiny widget to build UI from a `MutableFlow`
+- **MultiFlowBuidler**: listen to multiple flows and build from their combined data
 - **PulseStreamBuilder**: ergonomic, typed alternative to `StreamBuilder`
 - **FlowObserver**: track and dispose flows to avoid leaks